 900 East Strawbridge Avenue

 Melbourne, FL 32901

-If written documentation of zoning classification is required for a lender, real estate transaction or similar purpose a Zoning Confirmation Letter may be requested from the Zoning Technician for a fee of $36.
+If written documentation of zoning classification is required for a lender, real estate transaction or similar purpose a Zoning Confirmation Letter may be requested from the Zoning Technician for a fee.

 - Rezoning (change of zoning district) applications for both conventional zoning districts and Planned Unit Developments are held in a series of Public Hearings before the Planning and Zoning Board and City Council at City Hall.
 Applications need to be turned in and all fees paid by the deadline so that it can be scheduled to be heard for Public Hearing.
 During this time, the city will be required to post signs of the proposed change on the subject property and notifications will be mailed to owners of property within 500 feet of the subject property.